yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

     * Linksys WRTSL54GS
  openwrt-wa840g-<type>.bin; openwrt-we800g-<type>.bin; openwrt-wr850g-<type>.bin
   .
 This is also a trx file, but with a Motorola header added to the start of the file, making it a valid firmware file for a Motorola device.

+There are only 3 *.trx files.
+You can tell which trx file goes with your hardware by comparing the file sizes of the *.bin for your hardware and the *.trx files.

 == SquashFS vs. JFFS2 ==
 That's a ton of files, what's with the "<type>"? !OpenWrt gives you your choice of root filesystems; you can either have the root filesystem as SquashFS or JFFS2, We'll explain both. '''If you don't understand, or can't decide, pick SquashFS.'''